Your event is on the calendar and people are coming! How do you get them to actually show up?

 Get in touch with your attendees

-Make time for everyone at your Meetup
+Make time for everyone at your event

 - If you get occupied running the show, ask your more outgoing members to help look out for newcomers.